Nearly half of adults in the United States have high blood pressure or hypertension.

 This pressure is determined by the amount of blood being pumped by your heart, how hard it’s being pumped, and the amount of resistance to the blood flow.

-This resistance can be changed by the narrowing or widening of your arteries.
+The resistance can be changed by the narrowing or widening of your arteries.

 Blood pressure is measured using two numbers: systolic pressure and diastolic pressure.